genius92606/genius92606.github.io/_pages/about.md

 <br>
 Hi, my name is Meng-Chen Lee, you can also call me Martin.<br>
+I got my bachelor degree in National Cheng Kung University(NCKU) in 2019. <br>
 I am currently a Ph.D.
 Computer Science student from University of Houston.<br>
-I graduated from National Cheng Kung University(NCKU) in 2019.

 <br>